 What about the moms who are catching on to the fact that our processed food is filled with unhealthful substances?
 More and more people are turning to gardening and canning as a result.
 Whether they realize it or not, they’re becoming prepared.

 It seems to me we as preppers can become too burdened with proselitizing others into prepping.
 Don’t get me wrong.
 I’d like to see more people prepare for survival.
 Otherwise, I wouldn’t be working hard on this site and DestinySurvival Radio.

 But if we’re enthused about what we’re doing, won’t that rub off on others?
 Put positive peer pressure into play.
 Shouldn’t we behave as if prepping is cool?
 Because it is, isn’t it?

 Doesn’t leading by example and teaching those who will be taught count for something?

 The word “destiny” is in this site’s name for a reason.
 Those who are meant to prepare and survive will do so.
 Sadly, we can’t do anything for those who don’t care or refuse to prepare.

 What’s really at the heart of this is getting people to change.
 How can we do that?

-I talked with Carolyn for a few minutes about a book I read recently called Switch: How to Change Things When Change Is Hard, by Chip Heath and Dan Heath.
-I can’t spend much time on it here, but it’s an excellent resource for helping individuals and organizations or companies to make changes.
+I talked with Carolyn for a few minutes about a book I read called Switch: How to Change Things When Change Is Hard, by Chip Heath and Dan Heath.
+I can’t spend time on it here, but it’s an excellent resource for helping individuals and organizations or companies to make changes.

 One of the things the book points out is the need to set small, specific, measurable goals.
 This is especially good advice when it comes to prepping because it can seem so overwhelming.
 You and I want to make things easier, not more burdensome for that person who we want to see get prepared.